Skip to content

 headers: Record<string, string>

-params: Record<string, string> // From URL pattern
+params: Record<string, string> | null // From URL pattern

 query: URLSearchParams // Query parameters

-body: any // Parsed request body
+body: TBody // Parsed request body

 files: UploadedFile[] | null // Uploaded files